example42/example42.github.io/_posts/2018-08-20-puppet-classification.md

 We can specify the list of classes to include on a node via Hiera.

-Originally there was the `hiera_include` function, typically added in `manifests/site.pp` as follows:
+Versions ago there was the `hiera_include` function, typically added in `manifests/site.pp` as follows:

     hiera_include('classes').

 This function looks for the 'classes' key in Hiera (could be any name), which is expected to contain an array of classes to merge across hiera's hierarchies and include in the relevant node.

-The hiera_include, as all the other hiera_* functions, is not replaced by `lookup`, so the above line can be replaced by:
+The hiera_include, as all the other hiera_* functions, is now deprecated and can be replaced by `lookup`, so the above line can be replaced by:

     lookup('classes',Array,'unique',[]).include